stevefranchak/code42-coding-assessment/README.md

 	41, 0, 0
 ```

-This CLI tool expects the following required arguments:
+This CLI tool expects the following required arguments when invoked:

 1. Fully-qualified path to the input test file OrgHierarchyData.csv
 2. Fully-qualified path to the input test file UserData.csv